cleemesser/cvat/cvat/apps/documentation/singularity_user_guide.md

 ## Build Containers

 Once you are happy with environment variables (settings) you can build your containers.
-Note that you'll need root to do this, so likely you'll need to build them off of a shared resource.
+Note that you'll need sudo (root permission) to do this, so likely you'll need to build them off of a shared resource.
 If the resource supports it, you can also try using Singularity `--fakeroot` ([docs here](https://sylabs.io/guides/3.5/user-guide/fakeroot.html)).
 That would look like this in the singularity-compose.yml file, for each of the containers: